 - All stations: the final score is the result of the total QSO points multiplied by the sum of EUR (European Union Region) and country multipliers.

-- Ranking of the EUS (European Union Stations) will be shown separately.
+- Ranking of the European Union Stations and of the DX stations will be shown separately.

 7. The European Union Regions (by call-area) are the following:

 |HR02||Central and Southern Adriatic (Dalmatia)|

 |HR03||East Croatia (Slavonia)|